telefonicaid/iotagent-json/docs/usermanual.md

 configuration flag, `configRetrieval`.

-In case of MQTT to retrieve configuration parameters from the Context Broker, it is required that the device should be provisioned using "MQTT" as transport key.
-By default it will be considered "HTTP" as transport.
+In case of MQTT to retrieve configuration parameters from the Context Broker, it is required that the device should be provisioned using "MQTT" as transport key, at device or group level.
+By default it will be considered "HTTP" as transport if none transport is defined at device or group level.

 The parameter will be given as follows: